awsdocs/amazon-workmail-administration-guide/doc_source/create-email-rules.md

 1. Enter a name for your rule\.

-1. Do one of the following:
-   + For inbound email flow rules, enter one or more sender patterns\.
-   + For outbound email flow rules, enter one or more sender patterns and one or more recipient patterns\.
+1. Enter one or more sender patterns and one or more recipient patterns\.

 1. Select the action to apply to the email\.